-Schoo l name:

-Child showing s ymptoms of asthma / having asthma attack

-1. I can cor nfirm that my child has been diagnosed with asthma П

-2. I can co nfirm my child has been prescribed an inhaler

-3. • has a working, in-date inhaler, and Spacer clearly labelled with their name, ey will bring with them to school every day.

-4. I consen ld shows symptoms of asthma, or if their own inhaler is not available or is unusable, t for my child to receive salbutamol from an emergency inhaler held by the school emergencies.

-Signe d:

-Date:

-Print n ame:

-Child's name:

-Class:

-uidoo.
+I name: showing s ymptoms of asthma / having asthma attack I can cor nfirm that my child has been diagnosed with asthma I can cor nfirm my child has been prescribed an inhaler My child has a working, in-date inhaler, and Spacer clearly labelled with their name, which they will bring with them to school every day.
+If my child shows symptoms of asthma, or if their own inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies. l: ame: name: I can cor I can cor My child which th If my chi I consen I can confirm that my child has been diagnosed with asthma I can confirm my child has been prescribed an inhaler My child has a working, in-date inhaler, and Spacer clearly labelled with their name, which they will bring with them to school every day.
+If my child shows symptoms of asthma, or if their own inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies.